 Looking back on her past mistakes, Jessie is hard on herself.
 There are many things she would do differently if she had a second chance, she says.
 That fits the pattern for most parents of trans kids.
 They rank themselves much worse at supporting their kids than their children do, according to Aye’s study.
 “If a parent felt that they were not being very supportive at all, the teens actually would think that they were being moderately supportive.
 And if the parents thought they were only being moderately supportive, the teens thought that they were being very supportive,” she says.

-“When children reveal to their parents and say, ‘I’m exploring my gender,’ I think parents get really worried about what do I have to do and this and that,” Aye explains.
+“When children reveal to their parents and say, ‘I’m exploring my gender,’ I think parents get really worried about what do I have to do and this and that,” Aye says.
 “But at that moment, what the teens want are simple things that are completely within the realm of parenting and what parents are great at doing.”